 The Robin bot will share a digest of who's going into that office that week.
 It will look something like this:

-Click Update your plans to see a more detailed list of everyone that is planning to go into the office each day and the option to join them.
+Click Update your plans to see a more detailed list of everyone who is planning to go into the office each day and the option to join them.
 Clicking Join takes you to Robin, where you can finish making your plans.

 You’ll receive a notification for every upcoming event, and if you’re the organizer and the event is attached to a space, you’ll see an option to confirm.